Jakubzik/rremind/manpage.md

 **i**,
 : list appointments relative to today (i is an integer, e.g. -2 for the day before yesterday)

+**n..m**,
+: list appointments for the specified range relative to today (n, m are integerr, use e.g. -2..1 to list all appointments from the day before yesterday until and including tomorrow)

 **when <searchterm>**,
 : list future appointments containing the search-term.